jjt/jjt.github.io/_posts/2014-07-30-building-a-board-game-with-react-js.md

 React components at their core are very simple to reason about.
 They're encapsulated objects with *properties*, *state*, and a `render()` method that renders the component.
 A component's `render()` method functions as a template that contains markup and and/or other React components.

-Component properties should be treated as immutable and are passed by either the top-level [`React.renderComponent()`](http://facebook.github.io/react/docs/top-level-api.html#react.rendercomponent)) function or a parent React component.
+Component properties should be treated as immutable and are passed in by either the top-level [`React.renderComponent()`](http://facebook.github.io/react/docs/top-level-api.html#react.rendercomponent)) function or a parent React component.
 State is mutable, internal to a component, and shouldn't be modified from outside.
 Whenever the properties or state of a component change, React renders the component but only modifies the DOM if anything changed.
 How?
 By rendering components to a *virtual DOM* then [efficiently diffing it](http://calendar.perfplanet.com/2013/diff/) with the actual DOM, changing only what's necessary.

-Beyond the basics, React components also handle [events](http://facebook.github.io/react/docs/events.html), a [mixin system](http://facebook.github.io/react/docs/reusable-components.html#mixins), and have a number of [lifecycle methods](http://facebook.github.io/react/docs/component-specs.html) for digging in.
+Beyond the basics, React components also have [events](http://facebook.github.io/react/docs/events.html), [mixins](http://facebook.github.io/react/docs/reusable-components.html#mixins), and a number of [lifecycle methods](http://facebook.github.io/react/docs/component-specs.html) for fine-grained control.

 ## TwiStrug (or: "Twist Rug")